openequella/openequella.github.io/guides/WizardControlsReferenceGuide.md

 The File Manager control elements are:
 * Automatically mark root-level files to be shown in the resource summary?—select to display root-level files (files not in folders) automatically on the resource summary.
 If this is not checked, the Show in Item summary button in the File Manager must be selected for each required attachment to display on the resource summary page.
-* Allow WebDAV file management—select to allow WebDAV functionality in EQUELLA.
+* Allow WebDAV file management—select to allow WebDAV functionality in openEQUELLA.
 WebDAV functionality enables the user to add resources to a web-accessible folder to make them available to users for the purposes of facilitating collaboration on documents, similar to the way a FTP or cloud server would operate.

 An example of the File Manager with WebDAV enabled displayed in a contribution wizard.